 Sometimes an opportunity to travel internationally arises out of the blue.
 For other divorcing couples, especially those who have family in other countries, international travel and passport applications should be discussed in the couple’s parenting plan.
 When the possibility of foreign travel is high, and the parents both agree that they do not object to international travel, then the details for making these arrangements can be spelled out beforehand so that each former spouse is comfortable with the plans of the other.

 A family law attorney can help you plan for these contingencies during your divorce.
-At Ashby Law, we help parents work with each other to create a parenting plan that is in the best interests of your children.
+At Pacific Northwest Family Law, we help parents work with each other to create a parenting plan that is in the best interests of your children.
 Through mediation, negotiation, or litigation if necessary, our knowledgeable Washington family law attorneys will take your side and help you through difficult situations.

 If you would like more information about parenting plans, child support, visitation, or any other family law issue, simply call 509-572-3700 to schedule your appointment today.